readium/readium-js-viewer/README.md

 ### Add additional EPUBs

-To add a new EPUB:
+To add a new EPUB (NOTE: this process will be streamlined in the near future):

    * unzip any (*) valid (**) .epub file (EPUB 2 or EPUB 3 version) in the "epub_content" directory
    * edit "epub_library.json" in that same directory to add a json object with two attributes: